ADVERTISER DISCLOSURE

 The Capital One Lounges offer to-go food!

 The Amex Platinum includes access to Centurion Lounges and Delta Sky Clubs when flying Delta.
 Authorized users also have access, but no additional guests are included unless you pay a fee.
-You can also use your Amex Platinum to sign up for Priority Pass, which includes two guests.
-To enroll, call 1-800-392-1177.

-Platinum cardholders can also access Escape Lounges, a Centurion partner.
+Lastly, Platinum cardholders can also access Escape Lounges, a Centurion partner.
 Lounge access includes the cardholder and two guests.

 The Business Platinum Card® from American Express offers the same lounge options as the personal card.